IEEEUCR/Pennant/readme.md

 Pennant cannot replace Banner, but it should provide a more convenient way to work with Banner.

 ## Development
 This project shall be informally managed as IEEE@UCR's fifth project.
-Implementation and maintenance shall be done by a volunteer committee, led or advised by the Webmaster.
-Later, we could implement distinct lead positions similar to other projects.
+Implementation and maintenance shall be done by a volunteer group, led or *advised* by the Webmaster.
+Later, we could implement distinct lead/advisor positions similar to other projects.

-The committee shall meet weekly.
-Developers shall follow professional-like practice and conduct regular code reviews.
+The group shall meet weekly.
+Developers shall follow professional-like practice, conduct regular code reviews, and probably write posts about things they've implemented (so that they might get more attention from recruiters).

 This project is different from IEEE@UCR's other projects as it focuses exclusively on software development.
 This should have greater appeal to the programming-oriented members who join IEEE@UCR.
-Furthermore, this project is independently run and not meant for any kind of hackathon or national competition.
-This project is expected to change over time - should it reach a state where development or maintenance is no longer needed, the Webmaster ought to plan another software project.
+Furthermore, this project is intended to be self-motivated and not meant for any kind of hackathon or national competition.
+This project is expected to change over time - should it reach a state where development or maintenance is no longer needed, we shall draft another software project.

-The purpose of this project is to provide professional-level experience while creating tools with long-lasting, real-world utility.
+The purpose of this project is to provide professional-level experience while creating tools with lasting, real-world utility.

 ## Inspiration
 - [Firehose](https://firehose.guide/): a scheduling program for MIT students.